Nelson retires after memorable run with Rodgers, Packers

 The Packers drafted Nelson in the second round in 2008 out of Kansas State.
 He emerged as Rodgers’ favorite target in the 2011 season following that Super Bowl triumph, with 15 touchdown catches on a team that went 15-1.

 “For me, keeping it simple is what did it,” he said.
-“There wasn’t much extra stuff.
-Even in my last year (in Green Bay) when guys tried to convince me to celebrate, it was awkward.”
+“There wasn’t much extra stuff.”

 Nelson missed the 2015 season with a torn ACL.
 He returned in 2016 and had 97 catches for 1,257 yards and a league-best 14 touchdowns, earning Comeback Player of the Year honors.